-Maybe My Little Pony and Lisa Frank were on to something all along because it turns out unicorns were real.
+Maybe My Little Pony and Lisa Frank were onto something all along, because it turns out unicorns were real.
 They just don't quite look how you thought.
-Recent developments in the discovery of a prehistoric species of rhinoceros are now believed to be what started unicorn mythology, and with the help of the human imagination, the magical horse we know today was eventually born.
+The recent discovery of a prehistoric species of rhinoceros could've started unicorn mythology, but human imagination helped turn the creature into a magical horse.

 Scientists Proved 'Unicorns' Existed By Discovering Bones And Partial Skulls